 Fabric and Other Supplies

-To get the look of our quilt, you need to use the same or similar fabrics to what we selected.
-Throughout the instructions, we will refer to the fabric by name.
+NOTE: Throughout the instructions, we will refer to the fabric by name.
 Below is a key to the fabrics.
+You can follow this key if using different fabric choices.

 We used the following NINE fabrics from the original Eclectic Elements Collection by Tim Holtz for Coats.
 Use our exact cuts or experiment with your own selections.